 The new investment puts Barstool’s valuation north of $100 million, according to the report.
 The Chernin Group acquired a majority stake of the male audience-focused site two years ago.
 It has invested a total of $25 million in Barstool sports thus far, according to Bloomberg.

-The renewed cash infusion comes after a tumultuous 2017 for Baarstool.
-In October, ESPN pulled the plug on a Barstool podcast after just a single episode over offensive remarks against women made by its hosts.
+The renewed cash infusion comes after a tumultuous 2017 for Barstool.
+In October, ESPN pulled the plug on a Barstool TV show after just a single episode over offensive remarks against women made by its hosts.
 “While we had approval on the content of the show, I erred in assuming we could distance our efforts from the Barstool site and its content,” said ESPN president John Skipper at the time.

 In November, SiriusXM showed that it didn’t share ESPN’s concerns by giving Barstool a 24-hour channel on its service.